 Capital expenses.
 These are for fixed assets, such as buildings, vehicles, an information database, etc.

 There are many ways to raise funds.
-The following pages contain some suggestions based on what we have tried here at Best Friends.
+Below are some suggestions based on what we have tried here at Best Friends.

 No matter what you think it will cost to save one or many animals, it will always cost a lot more!
 So, it’s a good idea to have a reserve fund in your budget.